AnnSaid/react_skillsManagement/README.md

-React Simple Skills Management App
+Reactjs Simple "Skills Management App"
 You can:
 - Add skill
 - Edit and update skill